-Each month, I set aside a little time to design a tracker to keep in my planner.
-I make sure I have a square for every day of the month, and I make a list of the habits I would like to build or improve upon in the coming month.
+Each month, I set aside a little time to design a tracker I’ll keep in my planner.
+I make sure I have a square for every day of the month, and make a list of the habits I’d like to build or improve upon in the coming month.

 This could also be done on an excel spreadsheet, here’s a template to help you keep your new years resolution the whole year.

-Each day, either as I complete the task, or during reflection at the end of the day, I fill in a square for each habit that was successfully completed.
+Each day, either as I complete the task, or during reflection at the end of the day, I fill in a square for each habit I successfully completed.
 It’s important to be honest with yourself here!

-January through March of this year, I had been doing really well with avoiding sweeteners and grains.
+January through March of this year, I did really well with avoiding sweeteners and grains.
 Almost every day for the first three months of the year I ate exactly as planned and kept to my new habit.

-In April, I almost took “NSNG” (no sweeteners, no grains) off of my habit tracker, but at the last minute I decided one more month of tracking may be beneficial.
+In April, I almost took “NSNG” (no sweeteners, no grains) off my habit tracker.
+But at the last minute, I decided one more month of tracking may be beneficial.

 Well, the whole month of April, I was successful only one day of eating as planned.

-There were days that I mostly ate according to plan, but at the end of the day I would have a treat.
-These were days that I thought I could get away with marking successful on my habit tracker.
-Knowing that wouldn’t be honest, and that I would only be hurting my own progress, I did the right thing.
+There were days that I mostly ate according to plan.
+But at the end of the day, I’d have a treat.
+These were days I thought I could get away with marking successful on my habit tracker.
+Knowing that wouldn’t be honest, and that I’d only be hurting my own progress, I did the right thing.